-c.
-Supporting the implementation of UNTOC and the Implementation Review Mechanisms
+d.
+Supporting the implementation of UNTOC and its Review Mechanism

-Japan and the UNODC welcomes the launch of the UNTOC Review Mechanism and support its operation, with a view to strengthen international cooperation.
+Japan and UNODC will continue to support the operation of the United Nations Convention against Transnational Organized Crime (UNTOC) Review Mechanism with a view to strengthen international cooperation.
 UNODC will endeavour to provide comprehensive support to Member States on two parallel tracks: assisting States in their substantive participation in the UNTOC Review Mechanism and strengthening the implementation of the Convention through enhancing legislative and strategic frameworks, including by implementing the observations emanating from the Mechanism.
-Japan will actively engage in the Review Mechanism as well as provide support to facilitate international cooperation to combat transnational organized crime, including through the maintenance of SHERLOC.
+UNODC will also endeavour to support and facilitate the engagement of civil society, academia and the private sector in the UNTOC Review Mechanism in line with paragraph 53 of resolution 9/1.
+Japan will actively engage in the Review Mechanism as well as provide support to facilitate international cooperation to combat transnational organized crime, including through the maintenance of Sharing Electronic Resources and Laws on Crime (SHERLOC).

-d.
-Supporting the implementation of UNCAC and the Implementation Review Mechanisms
+e.
+Supporting the implementation of UNCAC and the Implementation of Review Mechanism